Video: Create a Folding Design Board

 |For more sewing tips, fitting fixes, and handy techniques, be sure to purchase your copy of Threads Sew Smarter, Better & Faster (The Taunton Press, 2014).|

 Submit your tip!

 At Threads magazine, we're always on the hunt for smart tips, tricks, and solutions to help you sew smarter, better, and faster.
 Send us your great ideas for a chance to be featured in the magazine's Tips department or in a future episode of There's a Better Way.

 Tips can be emailed directly to Threads or mailed to Threads Tips, P.O.
 Box 5506, Newtown, CT 06470.

 We pay for any tips published in our magazine.

-Posted on in online extras, design, tips & tricks, All Videos, design board
+Posted on in online extras, design, tips & tricks, All Videos, There's a Better Way, design board